-Anthony Davis is 26 years old when he came to the Lakers.
+Anthony Davis was 26 years old when he came to the Lakers.
 When Pau Gasol came to the Lakers he was 27 years old.
-Shaq was 24 years old when he came to the Lakers.
-Abdul-Jabaar was 28 years old.
-Wilt was 32 years old.
+Shaquille O’Neal was 24 years old when he came to the Lakers.
+Kareem Abdul-Jabaar was 28 years old.
+Wilt Chamberlain was 32 years old.

-Though the optics are similar, this is not a Steve Nash situation.
-Nash had a history of back problems and he was 38 years old when the Lakers traded for him.
-Davis is not in his prime yet.
-Although he finds a way to get injured often- he has never played a 80 game season and has only played 70+ games twice- he has been an All-Star every year except his rookie season.
+When Pelinka traded for Davis he was not in his prime.
+Although Davis finds a way to get injured often- he has never played an 80 game season and has only played 70+ games twice- Davis has been an All-Star every year except his rookie season.
 His career averages of 24 and 11 are something the Lakers haven’t seen since Shaq.

-Davis averaged 28 and 12 in back to back years (2016-18).
-Last season, a difficult year because he wanted out, his offensive rating was 122 and his PER was 30.3.
+This season, Anthony Davis averaged 26 and 9.
+His last year in New Orleans, a difficult year because he wanted out, his offensive rating was 122 and his PER was 30.3.
 Even when things are going south, he delivers.
 This year his offensive rating was 121 and his PER was 27.4.
 Davis’ defensive rating was tied for second-best in his career, 102.

-Because Los Angeles covets superstars, the Davis acquisition eased the Pelinka pressure and it also retired the Magic Johnson era behind him, the nuts and bolts of the GM job takes center stage.
-Sure, surrounding the game is endless tediousness on social media platforms but the bottom line for a front office executive is did you deliver talent?
+Because Los Angeles covets superstars, the Davis acquisition eased the Pelinka pressure and it also retired the Magic Johnson era for good.
+The nuts and bolts of the GM job have now taken center stage.
+While surrounding the game is endless tediousness on social media platforms, the bottom line for a front office executive is did you deliver talent?
 Did you complete a roster?
 Is there financial flexibility?
 Is the team set for the future?

 To those who say Pelinka finished the job Magic Johnson started, well you can say the same thing about Steve Kerr.
 He finished the job that Mark Jackson started.
 And Kawhi Leonard finished the job that DeMar DeRozan started.
 The end of the beginning, as Winston Churchill put it, matters way more than the beginning of the beginning.

-What Pelinka does next- spend all the money or parcel it up to create depth- establishes how he will run the Lakers (or ruin them) in the next few years.
-Whether Kobe Bryant is his shadow assistant or not, it’s Pelinka’s job.
+What Pelinka does in the offseason, whether the Lakers win or lose, establishes how Pelinka will run the Lakers (or ruin them) in the next few years.
+It’s Pelinka’s job.
 He took ownership of it with the Davis trade.
-He has his first win and in the process he put all the Magic vitriol and the ensuing media backlash behind him.
+He has his first GM win and in the process, he put all the Magic vitriol and the ensuing media backlash behind him.

-However, we are creatures of the moment.
+We are creatures of the moment.
 The last thing is the important thing.
-What Pelinka does in the following week(s) will determine if he has the capacity to do the guts and glory of the job.
-Can he build a team?
+What Pelinka does in the years following the NBA Finals will determine if he has the capacity to do the guts and glory of the job.
+Can he build a team long term?
 Create a culture?
 Establish his legacy for the better?
 Does he have a plan for when LeBron James is retired?